 Edgar Allan Poe’s poem “The Raven” describes a night when a black bird flew into the study of the man who is narrating.
-The raven answers all the narrator’s questions in the same way, by intoning the single word “Nevermore”, answering this way even his question about whether he will ever see his lost love Leonore again, in the afterlife.
+The raven answers all the narrator’s questions in the same way, by intoning the single word “Nevermore”, answering this way even his question about whether he will ever see his deceased love Leonore again, in the afterlife.

 Moore’s Law describes the blistering pace of development that the semiconductor industry has followed, as a self-imposed discipline more than as a law of nature, for more than 50 years.
 It’s an exponential growth law.
 It says that you get 2 every 2. (i.e., the density of transistors in an integrated circuit increases by a factor of 2 every 2 years.)